euronion/synde/Readme.md

 > - "Wallis and Futuna"
 > - "South Georgia and the South Sandwich Islands"

-## Snakemake workflow

-Important notes:
+## Caveats, Limitations, Manual interventions

 * In the used version (2021-08-09) during the `download_datasets()` step, the protected land database (WDPA) did not download correctly, possibly due to a wrong URL.